 No formal cellar door situation but his wines can be purchased online and at numerous locations throughout Perth and beyond.

 Paul and Bree, Swan Valley

-If you want to try something from a young Perth family with some serious moves who are finally finally finally agitating against the long overwrought mechanised and chemical-addled region that is the Swan Valley then look no further.
-Paul and Bree have the hook up.
-Check out their ‘Extent’ skin contact Chenin Blanc and the amazing ‘Vallee du Venom’ Chenin Pet Nat which long time friends and collaborators Paul Hoffman and Rhys Parker have teamed up to produce.
-You will not regret it.
+If you want to try something from a young Perth family with some serious moves who have agitated against the long overwrought, mechanised and chemical addled region that is the Swan Valley then look no further.
+Paul and Bree have the hookup and have been doing it for years now.

 Ryan O’Meara, Great Southern

 Ryan has been at the helm of Express since its inception in 2011 and firmly believes that wine should display terroir (a sense of place) and boy-howdy do his wines smack of Western Australia’s Great Southern region.

 Over the last 3 years Express has seen some pretty significant development in terms of size and quality.
 Ryan is now leasing and managing 6 vineyards with organic practices and has sites between Mount Barker, the Porongorups and Denmark.

 Humble as ever Ryan says that he is still sounding out his vineyards and trying to see how the fruit is best represented and feels as though he is getting a little closer the longer he manages them.